Albatros D.III: Austro-Hungarian variants

 In the autumn of 1916, Oesterreichische Flugzeugfabrik AG (Oeffag) obtained a licence to build the D.III at Wiener-Neustadt.
 Deliveries commenced in May 1917.
-The aircraft were officially designated as Albatros D.III (Oeffag), but were known as Oeffag Albatros D.III in Austro-Hungary, and just Oeffag D.III in Poland.
+The aircraft were officially designated as Albatros D.III (Oeffag), but were known as Oeffag Albatros D.III in Austria-Hungary, and just Oeffag D.III in Poland.

 The Oeffag aircraft were built in three main versions (series 53.2, 153, 253) using the 138, 149, or 168 kW (185, 200, or 225 hp) Austro-Daimler engines respectively.
 The Austro-Daimlers provided improved performance over the Mercedes D.IIIa engine.
 For cold weather operations, Oeffag aircraft featured a winter cowling which fully enclosed the cylinder heads.
 Austrian pilots often removed the propeller spinner from early production aircraft, since it was prone to falling off in flight.
 Beginning with aircraft 112 of the series 153 production run, Oeffag introduced a new rounded nose that eliminated the spinner.
 Remarkably, German wind-tunnel tests showed that the simple rounded nose improved propeller efficiency and raised the top speed by 14 km/h.